 Can you actually “fix” curtains that are way too short?

 The obvious solution would be to purchase them the right length, but in case you wanted to work with what you’ve got – check out these handy DIY curtain hacks:

 When I think about what to do with too-short curtains, it would definitely be to add more fabric along the bottom (you know, if I knew how to sew).
 Kathy from Up To Date Interiors chose a fun pop of colour for these curtains, and she has lots more tips for short curtains too!
 The knot thing?
 Genius!

 Add a Fringe Border

 Corinna from A Designer at Home added a fringe border to the bottom of her curtains and they are so fun!
 They look super fancy, and you can definitely DIY something like this (would you believe she made the custom fringe too!?).

-Want to know the best curtain hack for curtains that are too long and you don’t want to cut them!?
-I literally just folded them at the correct height and used some Heat N Bond Iron Tape.
-It’s been a few months and they’ve held up great!
+Want to know the best hack for curtains that are too long and you don’t want to cut them!?
+Simply fold them at the correct height and use Heat N Bond Iron Tape.
+I did that with a pair of curtains at our old house, and they held up great!